bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/lab3/README.md

 # Azure Hybrid Networking Routing Lab Series

-## Lab 3 - Deploying PaloAlto VM Series Firewall in Hub VNET and BGP peering PAN with Cisco CSR and Azure Route Server in Azure
+## Lab 3 - Deploying PaloAlto VM Series Firewall in Hub VNET and BGP peering PAN with Azure Route Server in Azure

 ### Introduction

-This lab deploys PaloAlto VM Series Firewall (PAN) in Hub VNET and is BGP peered with Cisco CSR and Azure Route Server in Azure Hub.
+This lab deploys PaloAlto VM Series Firewall (PAN) in Hub VNET and is BGP peered Azure Route Server in Azure Hub.
 Goal of this lab is to force 0/0 traffic originating from spoke VNETs via PAN.

 North-South traffic (to internet) via PAN

-East-West traffic (to on-prem and other VNETs) bypasses PAN
+East-West traffic (to on-prem) bypasses PAN and goes via CSR in Azure

+Spoke-Spoke traffic (via PAN)

 > *This lab is for testing/learning purposes only and should not be considered production configurations*